Find answers to questions you may have here

 How will BELCO pay for these projects?

 BELCO will initially use long-term debt to fund the projects proposed within the Capital Plan.
 Similar to taking out a mortgage to purchase a house, BELCO will own the assets and pay down the debt over time.
 The cost would then be recovered through a marginal rate increase of 2-4 cents per kWh.
-Implementing these projects will ultimately result in more stabilized and potentially lower rates beyond 2021.
+Implementing these projects will ultimately result in more stabilised and potentially lower rates beyond 2021.

 Why didn’t BELCO set money aside every year so that when permission is received there would be cash available to fund the three proposed projects?

 Option 1: Set aside funds and earn no more than 1-1.5% interest

 Option 2: Pay down current debt, which incurred interest charges of up to 5%

 The more financially responsible decision was to pay down the debt.
 This not only saved money, but also put BELCO in a position to borrow the money that will be needed to pay for the three proposed Capital Plan projects.
 Using debt is the least costly approach to funding the three projects and thus will be the lowest cost option for our customers.
 Further, our relatively modest profits over the past decade, and the amount of money now required (caused in part by delays in decision-making by the various governing bodies), would make saving the full amount difficult, if not impossible.

 If BELCO can borrow the money, why should I, as a rate payer, have to incur higher rates to cover the cost of these three capital projects?

 Why hasn’t BELCO invested in these infrastructure projects before now?

 If so much money is needed, why were dividend levels just increased for Ascendant shareholders?
 Why not use that money to fund BELCO’s Capital Plan projects?